irfanmalik999/LaravelVueFullStack/README.md

 * 3rd --- Node.js & npm should be Installed in System.
 * 4th --- Laravel should be Installed in system using " composer global require laravel/installer ".
 * 5th --- Set Up a Database  SQLite while Installing the Laravel.
-* 6th --- XAMPP should be Installed and it contains server "Apache" and "MySQL" which should be start.
+* 6th --- XAMPP should be Installed and it contains server "Apache" and "MySQL" which should be started.

-## Step to Clone and run this Project in you System.
+## Steps to Clone and run this Project in you System.

 * 0th --- Clone the Project using  "git clone https://github.com/irfanmalik999/LaravelVueFullstack1.git / github repo link ".